decredcommunity/guidelines/proposals.md

 ---
 author: bee
 published_utc: 2020-09-27
-updated_utc: 2020-09-27
+updated_utc: 2020-12-20
 ---

 # Proposal Guidelines

 This document collects recommendations for making and executing successful proposals in Decred's [Politeia](https://proposals.decred.org/) proposal system based on experience with past proposals.

-## Preparation
+## Learn and prepare

 - [ ] read [Proposal Guidelines](https://docs.decred.org/governance/politeia/proposal-guidelines/)
 - [ ] study [existing proposals](https://proposals.decred.org/)
   - note which were approved and rejected
   - look at voter turnouts and Yes votes percentages
+  - [this](https://blockcommons.red/publication/politeia-at-2/) research report has useful statistics on which proposals are more likely to pass
 - [ ] field survey
   - ask for general sentiment about your idea in #proposals chat via [Matrix or Discord](https://decred.org/community/) or [on Reddit](https://www.reddit.com/r/decred/)
 - [ ] educate the community
   - a complex or highly specialized proposal that has not been previously voted or discussed by the community will likely cause a lot of questions
-  - unlike a regular company where you can talk to experts in a relevant field, on Politeia people with all kinds of backgrounds are the ones who approve or reject proposals
+  - unlike a regular company where you would talk to a small group of appointed experts in a relevant field and the management, on Politeia people of all kinds of backgrounds are the decision makers, i.e. the ones who approve or reject proposals
   - it is possible that many voters will not be familiar with the domain of your proposal
   - consider starting with an educational campaign
-  - one idea is to host a Q&A session similar to Reddit AMA ("ask me anything")
+  - one option is to host a Q&A session similar to Reddit AMA ("ask me anything")
 - [ ] plan your finances
-  - payments are made in DCR at an average DCR/USD rate of the month when the work was performed
+  - payments are made **in DCR** at an average DCR/USD rate of the month when the work was performed
-  - since DCR is volatile and invoices are paid on 2-4th week of the next month, in the most extreme cases this has resulted in up to +/- 50% difference between billed and received USD equivalents
+  - since DCR is volatile and invoices are paid on 2-4th week of the next month, in most extreme cases this has resulted in up to +/- 50% difference between billed and received USD equivalents
   - read [this](https://docs.decred.org/contributing/contributor-compensation/) for more details

 ### Red flags